gesteves91/artifact-fase-santos-23/README.md

 ## Test Instructions

-Basically, you can run the notebooks in the [notebooks](notebooks/) folder.
-Below, we describe each folder contained on the repository.
+You can run the notebooks in the [notebooks](notebooks/) folder.
+Below, we describe each folder contained in the repository.

 ### Correlations

 There is a folder called [correlations](correlations/) with the respective correlation analysis divided by each quality attribute.
-The blue value indicates low correlation, while red represents high correlation.
-As the paper mention, we first set our threshold to 99% of correlation and excluded the metrics that were more general, for instance, Total Number of Attributes (TNA).
-We then remove those features that had a multicollinearity higher than 85%.
+The blue value indicates a low correlation, while the red represents a high correlation.
+As the paper mention, we first set our threshold to 99% of correlation and excluded the more general metrics, for instance, Total Number of Attributes (TNA).
+We then remove those features that had multicollinearity higher than 85%.
 ### Data

 All data is available under the [data](data/) folder.
-Below, we present folder's working tree.
+Below, we present the folder's working tree.

 | Folder                        | Content                                            |
 | ----------------------------- | -------------------------------------------------- |